CFB Esquimalt: Other facilities

-CFB Esquimalt operates a bus service to provide intra-base transportation.

 The Lookout is the base newspaper, which covers local, national and international news with specific interest to Navy and Canadian Forces members and family issues.

 Other properties that are part of CFB Esquimalt include the Albert Head training area near Albert Head, Metchosin, located approximately 30 km by road southwest of downtown Victoria.
 It occupies approximately 88 ha, four of which are developed as training facilities.
 Fort Albert Head was established in the late 1800s along with Fort Rodd Hill and other installations, to provide shore defence for the Strait of Juan de Fuca and Victoria Harbour.
 The training area is used for Regular and Reserve Force training throughout the year and was previously home to the Regional Cadet Instructor School (Pacific) that trained Canadian Forces Cadet Instructors Cadre (CIC) Branch that deliver the cadet program.
 Albert Head currently houses the British Columbia Patrol Company of the 4th Canadian Rangers Patrol Group, training facilities for the Naval Tactical Operations Group, as well as a cadet summer training centre: Albert Head CTC.
 Canadian Forces Maritime Experimental Test Range at Nanoose Bay is also part of CFB Esquimalt.
 The facility provides non-explosive technical testing of sonobuoys, torpedoes and other equipment.
 Canadian Forces Ammunition Depot (CFAD) Rocky Point store excess ammunition for Maritime Forces Pacific and provides maintenance for missiles and torpedoes.
 The grounds are also used for by Albert Head CTC for survival training.
 Naval Radio Section Aldergrove in the Fraser Valley houses transmitting and receiving equipment for long-distance communications.
 Also, the CFB Esquimalt Base Fire Hall & Emergency Response Centre was founded to provide services to CFB Esquimalt and the civil community in the way of fire intervention and emergency response.